Michael Collins, aka 'The Big Fella,' still receives Valentines at his grave in Glasnevin Cemetery in Dublin a century after his death.

 Mac Thomais said he had no idea if the cards come from the same people every year, but he stresses cards sent through the post will not be placed on Collins’ grave.

-Collins was only 31 years old when he was assassinated in an ambush at Beal na Blath, County Cork in 1922.
+Collins was only 31 years old when he was assassinated in an ambush at Beal na Blath in Co Cork on August 22, 1922.

 Having had his life cut short, the Irish rebel and politician was never given the chance to marry his one true love and fiancée, Kitty Kiernan.